Don’t be deceived.

 With extra-low dispersion glass, phase-correction coatings, and complex, compact, and high-performing roof prisms, the B1.2 is a binocular that will not fail you.

 With 10x42 specs, the B1.2 binocular is ideal for all sorts of general observation activities.
 While outstanding for backpacking and sightseeing, it will be a strong player in the birdwatching and hunting fields.
+In fact, these are one of my favorite 10x42 binoculars out of all the various brands I have owned so far.

 I was able to spot a herd of elk at 1400 yards and beyond, and while the 10x magnification can be seen as limiting compared to more powerful binos, the optical performance allowed for the highest quality of glassing performance you can ask for.